Call 911 if you or the person you are reporting is in immediate danger.

 If your child is in immediate danger, they may be placed in emergency care for up to 10 days.
 This may happen when a parent or guardian:

 - is sick, injured, harmed or unable to provide proper care

 - has died and there is no one to care for the child

-Emergency caregivers can be people already known to the child such as neighbors, relatives or other people with a relationship with your child.
+Emergency caregivers can be people already known to the child such as neighbours, relatives or other people with a relationship with your child.
 Depending on the situation, your child may be returned to you, or placed in temporary or permanent care following emergency care.